learnwithparam/rest-aurora/README.md

 _Note_: You can install docker desktop for mac or windows to install docker engine, compose and other goodies from docker

+## Running a lesson

+Go to the lesson folder

+1. Run `npm install` to install the dependencies
+2. Run `npm start` to run the server

+If you are using docker, then

+1. Run `docker-compose up` to start the server
+2. Run `docker-compose down` to shutdown and cleanup the server once you finish the tasks for this lesson.

 ## License

 This material is available for private, non-commercial use under the [GPL version 3](http://www.gnu.org/licenses/gpl-3.0-standalone.html).
 If you would like to use this material to conduct your own workshop, please contact me at [paramanantham@live.com](mailto:paramanantham@live.com)